The Center for People With Disabilities

 From Institution to Independence

 Nursing Home Transitions

-CPWD’s Community Transition Services’ (CTS) primary goal is to transition people with disabilities out of nursing homes and medical institutions back into their own homes.
-CTS also provide supportand training for life skills and developing and maintaining independence.
+The primary goal of the Transition Program is to transition people with disabilities out of nursing homes and medical institutions back into their own homes.
+The Transition Program also provides life skills training, peer mentorship and household set up coordination to ensure individuals leaving a nursing home are supported and have the skills they need to be successful in the community.

 There exists a pressing need in the community to support people with disabilities in transitioning from nursing care to independent home living.
-Institutionalized disabled individuals have limited independence and marginal support.
-They are often medicalized or managed, or worse, dismissed because hospitals and caseworkers do not have adequate referrals to support transition from institution to home living.
+Institutionalized individuals have limited independence and marginal support.
+They are often medicalized, managed, or even dismissed because hospitals and caseworkers do not have adequate referrals to support transition from institution to home living.

 At CPWD, members of our team who are people with disabilities have also joined the Community Living Advisory Group to ensure that Medicaid benefits go towards helping people to integrate into and live in the community, as well as the Colorado Choice Transition Advisory Committee, to work towards transitioning all people with disabilities who choose to do so from nursing homes into independent living.

-Once people with disabilities transition from nursing home to their own home, there is always a risk that, if they don’t receive the assistive services they need, they could wind up back nursing home.
-CPWD provides follow-up and assistive services – to people we have transitioned and anyone at risk of losing their housing and independence – to ensure that people who have transitioned have the supports and resources they need to remain independent.
+Individuals who have lived in a nursing home are at a greater risk of returning to a nursing home due to lack of access to services.
+CPWD provides follow-up and assistive services – to people we have transitioned and anyone at risk of losing their housing and independence – to ensure individuals have the supports and resources they need to remain independent.
 These include annual recertification of housing vouchers, self-advocacy training to maintain housing and request reasonable accommodations, continued independent living skills training, peer support, Home Health, and other supports for activities of daily living and independence.